swiftybo/Javascript-Notes/array-methods.md

 })
 ```

+Note: `a` and `b` are temporary variables for each element & the next.
+Similar to how Callback Fns require this to be defined.

 #### Array of Mixed Types

 Don't bother using the sort() and toSorted() methods for arrays with mixed types...it won't work.